The HubSpot CRM Platform is a full suite of software built to power this inbound approach to help you — and your customers — grow better.

 Conversely, NetSuite uses a template for configuration and any setup complexities beyond that template will typically add time to the consulting and project costs.

 SAP Business ByDesign licensing is fairly straightforward, with flat subscription and implementation fees based on the number of licenses needed.
-Depending on the length of the contract, that total cost may be broken up into static monthly charges.
+Depending on the length of the contract, that total cost may consist of static monthly charges.

 While SAP Business ByDesign and Oracle Netsuite are both market-leading products, they aren’t both leaders in price.
 If cost and pricing complexity are a part of your consideration, the choice is relatively clear.